rancher/rio/docs/concept.md

 ### External Service

 External Service provides a way to register external IPs or hostnames in the service mesh so they can be accessed by Rio services.
-Also, rio services running in one namespace can be declared as ExternalServices in another namespace.
+Also, Rio services running in one namespace can be declared as ExternalServices in another namespace.

 ### Public Domain